 - Name summarizes the data or events the rule collects.

 - Description explains the rule in more detail, although only the beginning shows in the Rule Library.

 - Trial Rule indicates if trial mode is enabled or disabled for the rule.

-- Type shows the origin of the rule, built in Rule Builder or Advanced EPL, or downloaded from RSA Live.
+- Type shows the origin of the rule, built in Rule Builder or Advanced EPL, downloaded from RSA Live, or Endpoint Rule Bundle.

 - Go to CONFIGURE > ESA Rules.

 The ESA Rules view is displayed with the Rules tab open.